 Relatively few studies have investigated how animals, in particular rodents, make explore-exploit decisions.
 To study such behavior, most existing rodent explore-exploit studies took the approach of a reversal learning paradigm.
-In the reversal learning design, animals choose between two options where one is better than the other, this can be options with high vs low costs (Beeler et al., 2010), options with big reward and short delay vs small reward and long delay (Laskowski et al., 2016), or binary reward options with high vs low probabilities (Cinotti et al., 2019, Parker et al., 2016, Verharen et al., 2020).
+In the reversal learning design, animals choose between two options where one is better than the other, this can be options with high vs low costs (Beeler et al., 2010), options with large reward and short delay vs small reward and long delay (Laskowski et al., 2016), or binary reward options with high vs low probabilities (Cinotti et al., 2019, Parker et al., 2016, Verharen et al., 2020).
 As animals explore the two options they will eventually converge to the better option and keep exploiting that option, until the outcome of the two options are swapped.
 Deviating from the previously exploit option after reversal is considered exploration in these tasks.
-Rodents are reported to use a win-stay lose-shift strategy which is effective in solving these reversal learning problems.
+Rodents are reported to use a win-stay lose-shift strategies which is effective in solving these reversal learning problems.

 However, these reversal learning designs have several limitations.
-Firstly, the scope of ”exploration” being examined using such designs is limited, as win-stay lose-shift is a very model-free exploration strategy which works well for reversal learning, however, such design doesn’t allow for observing planning and model-based behavior in.
-Secondly, going away from a current bad option is confounded with exploring a novel option for information, it is impossible to dissociate directed from random exploration using conventional reversal learning.
-Thirdly, most of these tasks mentioned above are implemented in chamber boxes which are not natural to a rat, as Chung et al (2020) pointed out recently that head-fixed monkeys have the opposite risk preference compared to freely moving monkeys using the same task, suggesting that whether rats would behave in a more natural setting facing the explore-exploit dilemma remains unclear.
-Fourthly, there is a gap between the human and rodent literature, the complexity in the task and the presentation of the task is relatively different across species.
-It remains an open question whether similar heuristics are in human vs rodents when making explore-exploit decisions.
+Firstly, the scope of ”exploration” being examined using such designs is limited, as win-stay lose-shift is a model-free exploration strategy which works well for reversal learning, however, such design doesn’t allow for observing planning and model-based behavior.
+Secondly, from the decision to abandon a currently bad option is confounded by the need for exploring a novel option for information collection.
+In such paradigms it is impossible to dissociate directed choice from random exploration.
+Thirdly, most of the tasks mentioned above are implemented in operant boxes that are not natural environments for a rat.
+As Chung et al (2020) pointed out recently, head-fixed monkeys have the opposite risk preference compared to freely moving monkeys during the same task, suggesting that decision making may be directly influenced by the physical constraints of the experimental paradigms.
+One of the most fundamental and natural behavior of rat is to spatially navigate.
+It is unknown how rats would behave in a setting in which the explore-exploit dilemmataps into their spatial navigation abilities.
+Fourthly, there is a general gap between the human and rodent literature in the context of the explore-exploit decision processes.
+The complexity of the tasks and their implementation are different across species, andt remains an open question whether similar heuristics are in play in human and rodents when making explore-exploit decisions.
+Finally, very little is known of the neural substrate of the explore-expoit decision circuits, and animal models allowing details investigations of the cellular and system mechanisms of this process are sorely needed.

-In the current study, we addressed these limitations by designing a novel open-field task in which rodents choose between two locations that offer fixed different amount of sugar water.
-To dissociate the uncertainty in estimation of value and the ambiguity of a novel option, we used magnitudes of rewards instead of probabilistic rewards, choosing the same option again in the probabilistic case can be exploratory whereas repeating the same choice is more exploitative in a pure deterministic reward setting.
-In our design, the rats were guided to one of the two feeder location first, and the extent to which they explore the other unvisited feeder location in their free choices are used as a purer measure of exploration.
-In this way, we are also able to quantify directed exploration in a model-free way.
-In addition, rats were set to perform the task in both a short and a long horizon condition to assess whether rats explore differently in different horizon contexts.
-Using an open field, we are able to use two sets of different locations alternatively as new games start as opposed to having to reverse the reward conditions at the same set of locations.
-The two sets of feeders are associated with different horizon contexts.
-Moreover, we recruited human subjects to perform a similar version that is comparable to the task that the rats did, and we compared the performance in exploration between humans and rats.

 Methods